 You may recognize one of the companies that was in business when Sinclair wrote The Jungle – Armour and Co.

-While working as a journalist, Sinclair had spent seven weeks investigating Chicago’s meatpacking plants.
+While working as a journalist, Sinclair spent seven weeks investigating Chicago’s meatpacking plants.
 He noted that work conditions were unsafe and unsanitary.

 Employees used the toilets in meatpacking plants and did not wash their hands before returning to work.